prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-gam.md

 - `minSizePercentage` - specifies the minimum width and height percent an ad may occupy of a device’s real estate.
 - `eventHandler` - the instance of the interstitial event handler

-> **NOTE:** the `minSizePercentage` - plays an important role in a bidding process for display ads.
-If provided space is not enough demand partners won't respond with the bids.
+> **NOTE:** the `minSizePercentage` - plays an important role in the bidding process for display ads.
+If provided space is not enough demand partners won't respond with bids.

 #### Step 3: Load the Ad